When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Rheem Error Code Breakdown

-Rheem water heater error codes are short and simple.
-They are usually displayed on the screen of the heater unit itself.
+Rheem water heater error codes are straightforward.
+You will usually see them flashing on the digital screen on the front of the unit.

 The Solution

-5. Check the flow sensor: Ensure the flow sensor is working properly.
-It might be jammed.
+4. Inspect the flow sensor: Check the sensor for debris.
+It might be stuck.

 Error Code P1

-• Maintenance warning: The water flow rate is too low.
-The unit may still operate.
+• Low flow: The water flow rate is too low to maintain consistent operation.
+The unit may still run, but performance will suffer.

 The Solution